sveltejs/kit/documentation/docs/20-core-concepts/50-state-management.md

 ## Using state and stores with context

 You might wonder how we're able to use `page.data` and other [app state]($app-state) (or [app stores]($app-stores)) if we can't use global state.
-The answer is that app state and app stores on the server use Svelte's [context API](/tutorial/svelte/context-api) — the state/store is attached to the component tree with `setContext`, and when you subscribe you retrieve it with `getContext`.
-We can do the same thing with our own state/stores:
+The answer is that app state and app stores on the server use Svelte's [context API](/tutorial/svelte/context-api) — the state (or store) is attached to the component tree with `setContext`, and when you subscribe you retrieve it with `getContext`.
+We can do the same thing with our own state:

 ```svelte
 <!--- file: src/routes/+layout.svelte --->